What is better for acne: retinol or retinoids?

 While it's not the most satisfying answer, everyone's results will vary depending on their skin and the type of product they use.

-We've already mentioned that over-the-counter retinoids generally work slower than their prescription counterparts.
+We've already mentioned that over-the-counter retinoids generally work slower than their medical-grade counterparts.
 The key to any new skincare regimen is to give it time to work before you swap it out.

 According to the experts, some people might see results within 3 months of starting treatment.
 In general, most people will see benefits within 3-6 months, and the best results usually come after 12 months of treatment [5].
 Patience is a virtue, especially when it comes to letting your skin do its thing.